MelissaMelendez15/Front-end-HTML-CSS3/README.md

 Front-end Pilot Designs

-I have created as a practice a frontend prototype using Interactive HTML5 AND CSS3 to later implement it with JavaScript and React.js
+I have created as a practice a front-end prototype using Interactive HTML5 AND CSS3 to later implement it with JavaScript and React.js

 ## Installation